The Nation’s Report Card:

-- How the availability of resources and opportunities in arts education — such as full-time teachers in the arts, experience playing instruments, engagement in artistic expression in class and outside of class, and exposure to museums and musical performances — may impact student achievement.
+- How the availability of resources and opportunities in arts education — such as full-time teachers in the arts, experience playing instruments, engagement in artistic expression in class and outside of class, and exposure to museums and musical performances — may shape student achievement.

 If you have questions about the event, contact Chelsea Radler at (240) 630-0198 or firstname.lastname@example.org.